 College Of Wilderness Knowledge

-Groups may bring boats, canoes, and lifejackets for use.
+Groups may bring boats, canoes, and life jackets for use.
 Youth groups are expected to provide their own supervision at the beach and in camp in accordance with the requirements of their sponsoring organization.

 There is no fee for camping at Birch Bend.
 Groups are expected to participate in a service project while at Birch Bend.
 A list of suggested projects will be available through the camp host.
 Equipment and supplies will be provided.